WPManageNinja/wpsocialninja-docs/guide/social-reviews/airbnb-configuration-social-reviews-wp-social-ninja.md

 However, downloading reviews sometimes might take some time.
 If you want, you can delete this account by clicking on the **Cross** icon.

 You can even include additional business accounts when clicking the **Add More Business** button.
-Just enter the business name the same way as before &amp; click the **Save** button.
+Just enter the business name the same way as before & click the **Save** button.

 You can also check out - **[Social Reviews](./social-media-reviews-wp-social-ninja)**